 • SSL Authentication.
-In this case, you must import the IDM certificate into the DS truststore (either the self-signed certificate that is generated the first time IDM is started, or a CA-signed certificate).
+In this case, you must import IDM's certificate into the DS truststore (either the self-signed certificate that is generated the first time IDM starts, or a CA-signed certificate).

-For more information, see "To Import the IDM Certificate into the DS Keystore".
+For more information, see "To Import the IDM Certificate into the DS Truststore".

-- Mutual SSL Authentication.
-In this case, you must import the IDM certificate into the DS truststore, as described in "To Import the IDM Certificate into the DS Keystore", and import the DS certificate into the IDM truststore, as described in "To Import the DS Certificate into the IDM Truststore".
-You must also add the DS certificate DN as a value of the allowedAuthenticationIdPatterns property in your project's conf/authentication.json file.
+• Mutual SSL Authentication.
+In this case, you must import the IDM certificate into the DS truststore, as described in "To Import the IDM Certificate into the DS Truststore", and import the DS CA certificate into the IDM truststore, as described in "To Import the DS Certificate into the IDM Truststore".
+You must also add the DS SSL certificate DN as a value of the allowedAuthenticationIdPatterns property in your project's conf/authentication.json file.
 Mutual SSL authentication is the default configuration of the password synchronization plugin, and the one described in this procedure.

 - HTTP Basic Authentication.
 In this case, the connection is secured using a username and password, rather than any exchange of certificates.
 IDM supports basic authentication for testing purposes only.
-You should not use basic authentication in production.
+Do not use basic authentication in production.
 To configure the plugin for basic authentication, set the following properties in the plugin configuration:

-- ds-cfg-openidm-url
+- openidm-url

-- ds-cfg-openidm-username
+- openidm-username

-- ds-cfg-openidm-password
+- openidm-password

-For more information, see "Installing the DS Password Synchronization Plugin".
+For more information, see "Installing and Configuring the Password Synchronization Plugin".
 Note that the password sync plugin also requires the IDM certificate to encrypt the password such that it can be decrypted when it is replayed on IDM.
-Therefore, even if you use HTTP basic authentication, you must import the IDM certificate into the DS truststore, as described in "To Import the IDM Certificate into the DS Keystore".
+Therefore, even if you use HTTP basic authentication, you must import the IDM certificate into the DS truststore, as described in "To Import the IDM Certificate into the DS Truststore".

-To Import the IDM Certificate into the DS Keystore
+To Import the IDM Certificate into the DS Truststore